ClostroOffi/wuwa-aes-archive/readme.md

 # Wuthering Waves AES Archive

-A collection of main + dynamic AES Keys and GUIDs for Wuthering Waves PAKs.
+A collection of AES Keys for Wuthering Waves PAKs.
 ___

 | Version |                                Key                                 |